a-einstein/PortableShop/docs/XamarinForms/README.md

 * Client-server + SSL.
 * Asynchronisity.
 * WCF or Web API.
-* Has made use of an Azure service.
 * Error handling.
 * Globalized resources.
 * Basic styling.